Blotter: Man runs from police, hides in bushes to evade arrest

 - The Denton County Sheriff’s Office handled 1,111 service and officer-initiated calls for the agencies it serves.

-- Denton police made 174 service service and officer-initiated calls and made 14 arrests.
+- Denton police made 174 service and officer-initiated calls and made 14 arrests.